- VSAM structures

 BUFND = STRNO + 1

-For index processing, you should aim to define enough index buffers to contain the entire index set.
+LSR buffers work best for direct access, as they allow several files to share buffers.
+You should aim to define enough index buffers to contain the entire index set.
 The index set buffers are shared between strings, but the sequence set buffers are not.
 So you need enough buffers to hold the entire index set, and one buffer for each string for the sequence set.
 To work these out, you also need the file to be loaded with data.

 To work out the number of buffers required, first note that each index CI only holds one index record, so every sequence set CI maps to one Data CA. So if you know how many Data CAs exist, you know how many sequence set records there are.
 A listcat will tell you the CIsize, the CI/CA ratio, the total number of index records and the HURBA or high used byte address, but not the number of Index Set records.
 If you multiply the CISIZE by CI/CA you get the CASIZE.
 Divide this into the HURBA and round up to the next integer and that tells you the number of CAs in the file.
 Subtract that from the number of index records, and you get the number of records in the Index Set.